 Unique to this village is the surrounding walking tours, ranging from 30 minutes to 3 hours.
 It is a great way to explore the countryside and yes, take in more of those glorious views.

 Roquebrune Cap Martin

-A seaside resort below, where you will find luxury villas, with its history of former famous guests (Coco Channel, Winston Churchill, royalty), the ancient village is actually perched up high above.
+With a seaside resort below, it is there where you will find luxury villas, with its history of former famous guests of Coco Channel, Winston Churchill and royalty.
+But to find the ancient village it is actually perched up high above.
 What remains now is its 11th century castle and a chapel.
 But, the real reason to go here is the closeup views of the Mediterranean, making this a bit unique to the other hilltop villages.
 We had the entire place to ourselves, and the vista made it all worthwhile.